-3.0 Use Determination- De Minimis
+B-3 Use Determination-De Minimis

-A de minimis determination means that the project would not adversely affect the activities, features, or attributes qualifying a park, recreation area, or refuge for protection under Section 4(f).
-The scope of work to be conducted within the limits of United States Forest Service land is the replacement of culverts and metal beam guardrails, grading, construction of rock slope protection, and construction staging.
-Since the project is within two National Forests, Stanislaus and Humboldt-Toiyabe, Caltrans will be seeking a concurrence on the De Minimis determinations from each National Forest.
+A de minimis determination means that the project will not adversely affect the activities, features, or attributes qualifying a park, recreation area, or refuge for protection under Section 4(f).
+The scope of work to be conducted within the limits of U.S. Forest Service land is the replacement of culverts and metal beam guardrails, grading, construction of rock slope protection, and construction staging.
+Since the project is within two National Forests-Stanislaus and Humboldt-Toiyabe-Caltrans will be seeking a concurrence on the de minimis determinations from each National Forest.

-Recreational Resource - United States Forest Service Land
+Recreational Resource - U.S. Forest Service Land

 Under Section 4(f), a use occurs because of permanent acquisition, temporary occupancy, or constructive use of any Section 4(f) property.
-The proposed project would acquire permanent easements and temporary construction easements from United States Forest Service Land deemed as a Section 4(f) resource.
-The following easements would occur for the proposed project:
+The proposed project will acquire permanent easements and temporary construction easements from U.S. Forest Service Land deemed as a Section 4(f) resource.
+The following easements will occur for the proposed project:

 - Fifty-two locations with temporary construction easements and permanent easements for culverts.
-The maximum potential acreage required for culvert replacement is 0.112 acres. - One temporary construction easement for grading.
-The maximum acreage required for grading is 0.173 acres. - Eight temporary construction easements for metal beam guardrail replacement.
-The maximum potential acreage required for metal beam guardrail replacement is 0.272 acres. - Two temporary construction easements for maintenance vehicle pull out construction.
-The maximum potential acreage for maintenance vehicle pullout construction is 0.667 acres.
+The maximum potential acreage required for culvert replacement is 0.112 acre. - One temporary construction easement for grading.
+The maximum acreage required for grading is 0.173 acre.

-• Sixteen temporary construction easements for construction staging.
-The maximum potential acreage required for construction staging is 0.397 acres.
+- Eight temporary construction easements for metal beam guardrail replacement.
+The maximum potential acreage required for metal beam guardrail replacement is 0.272 acre. - Two temporary construction easements for maintenance vehicle pullout construction.
+The maximum potential acreage for maintenance vehicle pullout construction is 0.667 acre. - The following text has been added since the draft environmental document and Section 4(f) De Minimis were circulated.
+Fourteen temporary construction easements for construction staging.
+The maximum potential acreage required for construction staging is less than 0.397 acre.

-The temporary construction easements would be short-term.
-Permanent easements would only occur to bring existing transportation facilities to current standards.
-Caltrans considers the acquisition of permanent easements and temporary construction easements of United States Forest Service land for the State Route 4 Pavement Anchor Project to be minor; therefore, a de minimis use determination is warranted.
+The temporary construction easements will be short term.
+Permanent easements will occur only to bring existing transportation facilities to current standards.
+Caltrans considers the acquisition of permanent easements and temporary construction easements of U.S. Forest Service land for the State Route 4 Pavement Anchor Project to be minor; therefore, a de minimis use determination is warranted.